Mowah-Chibuike/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 	- 4-free_dlistint.c: contains a function that frees a dlistint_t list.
 	- 5-get_dnodeint.c: contains a function that returns the nth node of a dlistint_t linked list.
 	- 6-sum_dlistint.c: contains a function that returns the sum of all the data (n) of a dlistint_t linked list.
+	- 7-insert_dnodeint.c: contains a function that inserts a new node at a given position.